-I knew all along that the presentation would be focused on Google Analytics and in participating in the #txbloggers chat before the event, Lisa and I decided that the audience would most appreciate a beginners guide to Google Analytics (aka Google Analytics 101).
+This is a beginners guide to Google Analytics for bloggers.
 The goal of the presentation would be to both inspire bloggers to get more involved with their analytics as well as demystify the complexity of getting started.
 Given the reaction from the crowd and sheer number of tweets from the presentation, I think it went very well.

 Google Analytics for Bloggers: Presentation Notes

 While the slides should do a decent job of speaking for themselves, I’m going to use the rest of this post to put some “color” behind what you may see in the presentation for those who did not have a chance to see the presentation in person.
 For those of you who want to see me in action, in the next few weeks I will be giving a few more GA talks in Minneapolis and Indianapolis and they may borrow liberally from the concepts presented here.